 How to go Trekking Mountain Gorillas in Uganda

-One of the most memorable things you can do in your life is to come up real close with wild animals like Trekking Mountain Gorillas in Uganda and Rwanda.
-If thinking of Africa, means you have to trek into the misty huge jungle to find the mountain gorillas into their Natural Habitat.
+One of the most memorable things you can do in your life is to come up really close to wild animals like Trekking Mountain Gorillas in Uganda and Rwanda.
+If thinking of Africa, means you have to trek into the misty huge jungle to find the mountain gorillas in their Natural Habitat.

 That really is not much.
 So it is just that more mesmerizing to crouch down between ferns and tropical flowers while a 200 kg silverback walks by you with his whole family behind him.
 But that is exactly what we want.
 And all the sweating and gorilla flies that come with it.

 So Before you arrive, make sure all is arranged online.
-Make sure you get the East African Visa so you can combine Uganda, Rwanda and Kenya if it on your agenda to see those countries anyways.
+Make sure you get the East African Visa so you can combine Uganda, Rwanda, and Kenya if it is on your agenda to see those countries anyways.

-It costs 100$, which is cheaper than purchasing 3 single Visas and there a many great itineraries to combine those 3 countries.
+It costs 100$, which is cheaper than purchasing 3 single Visas, and there are many great itineraries to combine those 3 countries.

 #2: Find a Tour Operator (Wild Travel Safaris & Adventures)

-Find a tour operator head over to the Ugandan Tourism Site.
-Well choose us wild Travel safaris and Adventures as we offer great deals.
+Find a tour operator and head over to the Ugandan Tourism Site.
+Well, choose us for wild Travel safaris and Adventures as we offer great deals.

-In Uganda it is cheaper and more straightforward than in the Congo. it makes the moment the cheapest place to see Mountain Gorillas @ $600 a permit ticket.
+In Uganda, it is cheaper and more straightforward than in the Congo. it makes the moment the cheapest place to see Mountain Gorillas @ $700 a permit ticket.

 Book in advance as the Uganda Wildlife Authority only sells 88 Permits per day.
-In the Congo you have to pay 400$ for a permit while Rwanda charges a staggering 1500$.
+In the Congo, you have to pay 450$ for a permit while Rwanda charges a staggering 1500$.

 #3: Dressing Code for tracking the Gorillas

-The good walking sport sneakers are also good enough.
+Good walking sports sneakers are also good enough.
 The trek itself is not difficult at all (note: it takes from 1 hour to 3 hours to meet the gorillas, sometimes it can take up to 4 hours as the Gorillas are always on the move.